Rating: Tony McCreathby

 It's not clear if the CognitiveSEO counts are just for links that validate.
 If that's the case then it scores a bit better.
 Majestic has 503 valid domains in total of which only 247 show up in the historic report, putting CognitiveSEO in the middle ground.

 CognitiveSEO state they have data providers including MajesticSEO, aHRefs, blekko and SEOclicks.
 That's a good list so I would suspect they will generally get a good dataset.
-Add importing your Google Webmaster Tools links and it can't be beat.
+Add importing your Google Search Console links and it can't be beat.

 It's a fully web based interface which took me a little while to work out how to get around.
 For this review the main focus is on the Inbound Link Analysis which is by far the biggest feature set for the tool.